qutang/mhealth-storage-format/sensor-datatype.md

 # List of predefined data types

-** User can add their own definition of sensor types when using this specification**.
+** User can add their own definition of data types when using this specification**.